Best Smartwatches and Wearables for Seniors 2024

 Messaging and calling

-Older adults can keep in touch with loved ones through text and audio calling on their Apple Watch 5.
-This may come with a learning curve for anyone new to smartwatches.
-But if you can operate an iPhone, you can operate this smartwatch.
+Older adults can keep in touch with loved ones through text and audio calling on their Apple Watch 9.
+Anyone new to smartwatches may experience a learning curve, but if you can operate an iPhone, you can operate this smartwatch.

 The device itself is sleek with a clear screen that makes it easy to read.
 There are also tons of wristbands available users can change out based on their style or comfort level.
 And the battery lasts up to six days without charging.